Best Medicare Advantage Plans in Michigan (2026)

 Medicare Advantage plans cover hospital stays, doctor visits and prescription drugs while adding benefits like dental and vision care.
 These private insurance alternatives to Original Medicare must provide the same coverage but often include extra perks.

 • CMS Star Ratings: Plans earn 1 to 5 stars based on quality and member satisfaction.
-Higher-rated plans with 4 or 5 stars deliver better care and customer service.
+Those rated 4 or 5 stars have stronger track records for care quality and fewer member complaints.

 • Monthly premiums: You'll pay your standard Part B premium plus any plan-specific premium, though many Medicare Advantage plans charge no additional monthly fees.